History of the area

 Where are we at now?

-Our friends group has had input into this.
+Melbourne Water have done detailed assessments of the re-watering options and our friends group has had input into this.

 The preferred option is the diversion of the Banksia Street stormwater drain which currently comes down the south side of Banksia Street to the river.